documentationfor yFiles for HTML 3.0.0.1

 Canvas Rendering

-yFiles for HTML uses SVG as main rendering technique.
-SVG has many advantages like styling with CSS, crisp text rendering, and support of animations and hover effects.
-Also, moving or resizing elements can be very fast.
-For very large diagrams, on the other hand, the SVG DOM gets very large which might result in a loss of performance.
+yFiles for HTML primarily uses SVG as its rendering technology.
+SVG offers several advantages, including styling with CSS, crisp text rendering, and support for animations and hover effects.
+Moving or resizing elements can also be very fast.
+However, for very large diagrams, the SVG DOM can become quite large, potentially leading to performance degradation.

-Therefore, yFiles provides alternative rendering methods that render into Canvas (<canvas>) elements using either the Canvas API, the WebGL 1 API, and the WebGL 2 API.
-Drawing on a Canvas can improve performance for large graphs with not very detailed item visualizations.
+Therefore, yFiles provides alternative rendering methods that render into Canvas (<canvas>) elements using either the Canvas API, the WebGL 1 API, or the WebGL 2 API.
+Drawing on a Canvas can improve performance for large graphs that do not require highly detailed item visualizations.

 The Canvas Rendering API

-Styles or renderers which use the Canvas API have to return a subclass of the abstract HtmlCanvasVisual in their implementation of the createVisual method.
-Implementations of HtmlCanvasVisual have to implement the paint method.
+Styles or renderers that use the Canvas API must return a subclass of the abstract HtmlCanvasVisual class in their implementation of the createVisual method.
+Subclasses of HtmlCanvasVisual must implement the render method.

 /**